Kinto/kinto/docs/tutorials/first-steps.rst

     }

-Likewise, we can query the list of changes (updates and deletions) that occured since we last fetched the collection.
+Likewise, we can query the list of changes (updates and deletions) that occurred since we last fetched the collection.

 Just add the ``_since`` querystring filter, using the value of any ``ETag`` (or